Little Woods Studios Pottery Wheel Throwing Course

 What to bring

 Little Woods Studio is the open-to-the-public offshoot of the Artful Dodgers Studios, a not-for-profit art and music space providing holistic support for disadvantaged young people.
 All profits made from workshops held at Little Woods go towards helping fund the Artful Dodgers.

 We are a welcoming and inclusive creative hub whose aim is to nurture both the flourishing of individual creative passions and the growth of a connected community.

-Little Woods Studios requires 1 weeks notice via email prior to the start of a class for a full refund or transfer.
-Refunds and transfers will not be processed if cancellation occurs within 1 week of the event commencing.
+Little Woods Studios requires 2 weeks notice via email prior to the start of a class for a full refund.
+Refunds and transfers will not be processed if cancellation occurs within 2 weeks of the event commencing.

 We do not offer refunds for missed classes.

 We require 2 week notice in writing (email) prior to the class commencing for a full refund or transfer.
 In the event that a class is cancelled, students will be notified via text message or email and will be given a full refund.
 No shows will not be refunded, as we are a not for profit, any transfer of classes will incur a $10 fee to cover admin staff time.